Man's death after police confrontation ruled accidental

-BALTIMORE (AP) — The Maryland medical examiner’s office says a suburban Baltimore man’s death after a violent struggle with police was accidental and likely caused by drug use.
+BALTIMORE (AP) — A suburban Baltimore man’s death days after a violent struggle with police in September was accidental and likely caused by his drug use, the Maryland medical examiner’s office says in an autopsy report.

-The Baltimore Sun (http://bsun.md/2iIyLvB ) reported late Wednesday on the autopsy report.
-It says 21-year-old Tawon Boyd of Middle River was intoxicated with a drug commonly called “bath salts.”
+The report says Tawon Boyd, 21, died Sept.
+21 after suffering multiple organ failure likely caused by intoxication of a drug commonly called “bath salts,” The Baltimore Sun (http://bsun.md/2iIyLvB ) reported Wednesday.

-Boyd died Sept.
-21, three days after he called 911.
-Baltimore County police reported that one of the five responding officers punched Boyd twice in the face as the young man held onto him.
+“It is unlikely that restraint by law enforcement caused or significantly contributed to his death based on the reported circumstances and timeline of the restraint,” the report said.

-Boyd’s odd behavior included banging his head on a door.
-Three officers were hurt in the struggle.
+Boyd called 911 and ended up struggling with Baltimore County officers after banging his head against a neighbor’s door.
+Police reported that one of the five responding officers punched Boyd twice in the face as the young man held onto him.

 Most Read Stories